Extract File

 Non-fatal warnings generated during extraction.
 Includes deprecation notices when legacy input parameters are used, as well as processing warnings (e.g. word-level bounding box limitations).

-Deprecated -- Use extensions.alt_outputs.html instead.
-Present when the legacy return_html input was used.
+Deprecated — Use extensions.altOutputs.html instead.
+HTML representation of the extracted content.
+Present when the legacy returnHtml input was used.

-Deprecated -- Use extensions.chunking instead.
+Deprecated — Use extensions.chunking instead.
+Document content split into chunks.
 Present when the legacy chunking input was used.

-Deprecated -- Only present when the deprecated structured_output input parameter was used.
-Use the /schema endpoint instead.
+Deprecated — Only present when the deprecated structuredOutput input parameter was used.
+Use the /schema endpoint after extraction instead.

-Deprecated -- Error message if schema processing failed.
+Deprecated — Error message if schema processing failed via the deprecated structuredOutput input parameter.